krzysztofwujs/astro-nano/src/content/blog/03-scaling-ethereum-exploring-optimistic-and-zk-rollups/index.md

 Ethereum has rapidly become the leading blockchain platform and the backbone of decentralised finance (DeFi) and decentralised applications (dApps).
 However, this explosive growth has also revealed Ethereum's limitations, particularly its lack of scalability, which is causing high transaction fees, slow processing times and network congestion.
 These issues not only hinder Ethereum's functionality but also threaten its long-term vision of becoming the "world computer", capable of supporting a vast global network of users and applications.

-To address these challenges and unlock Ethereum's full potential, Layer 2 scaling solutions, especially rollups, are the answer.
-Rollups are the solution.
-They offload transaction processing from Ethereum's main blockchain (Layer 1) to a secondary layer, increasing transaction throughput while preserving the network's security and decentralisation.
-In this article, I will explain the two leading rollup technologies: optimistic rollups and zero-knowledge (ZK) rollups.
-Each offers distinct advantages in tackling Ethereum's scalability issues.
-If you're a developer seeking to scale your dApp or an enthusiast curious about Ethereum's future, this exploration will provide valuable insights into the evolving blockchain landscape.
+To address these challenges and unlock Ethereum’s full potential, Layer 2 scaling solutions, particularly rollups, are essential.
+Rollups work by offloading transaction processing from Ethereum’s main blockchain (Layer 1) to a secondary layer, significantly increasing transaction throughput while maintaining the network’s security and decentralization.
+In this article, I will explore the two leading rollup technologies: optimistic rollups and zero-knowledge (ZK) rollups.
+Each offers unique advantages in addressing Ethereum’s scalability issues.
+Whether you’re a developer looking to scale your dApp or an enthusiast interested in Ethereum’s future, this exploration will provide valuable insights into the evolving blockchain landscape.​⬤

 ## Why Scalability Is Crucial for Ethereum